ivyresearch/site/content/posts/SXG.md

 ---
-title: "How to Enable SXG"
+title: "How to Setup SXG on Your Render Site"
 date: 2023-06-24T15:58:00-06:00
-draft: false
+draft: true
 ---

 Here are some steps to move a site deployed on Render.com to enable Signed HTTP Exchanges (SXG):